chrisjaure/deckjs-remote/README.md

 ## Usage

-To set up the remote, go to your slide url and add the hash #master to the url, e.g. http://imakewebthings.github.com/deck.js/#master
+To set up the remote, go to your slide url and add the param master to the url, e.g. http://imakewebthings.github.com/deck.js/?master

+You will then be prompted to enter the key.
+The default key is "master".

 Controlling this deck will control all others currently joined to the session.

 ## TODO

-- Find better way to designate a master
+- Refactor UI.
+- Clean up inactive sessions.
 - Add a way to leave a session.